Kitsune: Buddhist context

 Inari Ōkami appears to a warrior accompanied by a kitsune.
 This portrayal shows the influence of Dakiniten concepts from Buddhism.
 Print by Utagawa Kuniyoshi.

 Smyers (1999) notes that the idea of the fox as seductress and the connection of the fox myths to Buddhism were introduced into Japanese folklore through similar Chinese stories, but she maintains that some fox stories contain elements unique to Japan.

 Foxes were blamed as a cause for illness, and the Buddhist liturgy called rokujikyōhō (六字経法) were being performed to exorcize it since those times (cf. kitsunetsuki).

 Kitsune are connected to the Buddhist religion through the Dakiniten, goddesses conflated with Inari's female aspect.
 Dakiniten is depicted as a female boddhisattva wielding a sword and riding a flying white fox.

 Classifications

-A number authors tried to classify and sub-classify the foxes in different ways, starting from the Heian Period, intensifying in the Edo Period.
+A number of authors tried to classify and sub-classify the foxes in different ways, starting from the Heian Period, intensifying in the Edo Period.
 A sample of it is given as anonymously undated opinions by Lafcadio Hearn.
 (Note: One unidentified source claims the four superior types are the byakko, kokko, zenko, reiko (白狐、黒狐、善狐、霊狐).)